magsther/magsther.github.io/content/posts/elasticexporter.md

 ```

-As you can see from the snippet above, we also use variables in our resource.
-These variables needs to be added to the `variables.tf` file like this:
+Add your to the `variables.tf` file like this:

 ```
 variable "helm_chart_repository" {